 Appeals from residence hall hearings:

-All appeals from residence hall hearings other than contract terminations, shall be submitted to the director of residence life or designee;
+All appeals from residence hall hearings other than contract terminations, shall be submitted to the director of housing and residence eudcation or designee;

 All appeals, when the sanction imposed by the residence hall hearing is contract termination, shall be submitted to the director of student conduct or designee.

-Appeals of a decision of a hearing body other than those described in the previous section will be submitted for decision to the vice president of student life or designee.
+Appeals of a decision of a hearing body other than those described in the previous section will be submitted for decision to the vice president for student life or designee.

 Appeals of decisions of the committee on academic misconduct or its coordinator will be submitted for decision to the executive vice president and provost or designee.